'He should be alive': Cousin of 1 of 5 Indian students killed in Ontario crash speaks out | CBC News

 Veera means "big brother in Punjabi," Jagroop said.

-Raising funds to send victims home to their families
+Raising funds to send victims' bodies home

 From the Kingston hospital where the two injured are being treated, Jagroop said he has started a Go Fund Me page to raise money to send Singh's body back to his family in India.